cyberbotics/webots/docs/reference/contactproperties.md

 - The `frictionRotation` allows the user to rotate the friction directions used in case of asymmetric `coulombFriction` and/or asymmetric `forceDependentSlip`.
 By default, the directions are the same than the ones used for texture mapping (this can ease defining an asymmetric friction for a textured surface matching the rotation field of the corresponding TextureTransform node).
 WEBOTS\_HOME/projects/sample/howto/asymmetric\_friction/worlds/asymmetric\_friction2.wbt illustrates the use of this field.

+- The `rollingFriction` field specifies the coefficients of rolling/spinning friction.
+The field can have up to three coefficients, using ODE's nomenclature they are [rho, rho2, rhoN].
+The field accepts only positive values.
+For a value of zero no rolling friction is applied.
+`rho` is the rolling friction coefficient in the first friction direction.
+`rho2` is the rolling friction coefficient in the second friction direction, perpendicular to that of `rho`.
+`rhoN` is the rolling friction coefficient around the normal direction.

+WEBOTS\_HOME/projects/sample/howto/rolling\_friction/worlds/rolling\_friction.wbt illustrates the effect of the different coefficients.

 - The `bounce` field is the coefficient of restitution (COR) between 0 and 1.
 The coefficient of restitution (COR), or *bounciness* of an object is a fractional value representing the ratio of speeds after and before an impact.